percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/working_with_binary_logs.rst

 Point-In-Time Recovery
 -----------------------

-To perform a point-in-time recovery from an ``xtrabackup`` backup, you should prepare and restore the backup, and then replay binary logs from the point shown in the :file:`xtrabackup_binlog_info` file.
+To perform a point-in-time recovery from an ``xtrabackup`` backup, you should prepare and restore the backup, and then replay binary logs from the point shown in the `xtrabackup_binlog_info` file.

-A more detailed procedure is found :ref:`here <pxb.xtrabackup.point-in-time-recovery>`.
+A more detailed procedure is found in :ref:`Point in Time recovery <pxb.xtrabackup.point-in-time-recovery>`.

 Setting Up a New Replication Replica